laminlabs/legacy-lamin-blog/2022/hello.md

 <h5>Notes<a class="headerlink" href="#notes">#</a></h5>

 - Why Lamin?
-We thought about a metaphor for ‘an interfacing layer between biology and computing’, wrote down a list of 43 words, and liked Lamin the most.
+We thought about a metaphor for *an interfacing layer between biology and computing*, wrote down a list of 43 words, and liked Lamin the most.
 Lamin proteins make up the essential filament layer that provides the cell nucleus with structural and functional support.
 - The logo is inspired by fluorescent images of a human cell nucleus with stained lamin proteins (Figure 1).

 :::{figure-md} fig-target